Garden of Science (Clore Garden of Science) is a science museum inside Weizmann Institute in Rehovot.

-Our latest visit was during the 2019 summer vacation.
+Our latest visit was during the summer vacation of 2019.
 And for the school vacation, they prepared the Biomimicry Exhibition.

-After entering the Garden of Science we participated in a short workshop (that told us about the life of ants) and then headed the exhibition.
+After entering the Garden of Science, we participated in a short workshop (that told us about the life of ants) and then headed to the exhibition.

 Note: special exhibitions are usually available only during school vacations.

-Biomimicry Exhibition told us what is Biomimicry and showed interesting examples.
+Biomimicry Exhibition told us what biomimicry is and showed exciting examples.

 The exhibition was not a vast one.
-There were several rooms like the one in the next photograph.
+There were several rooms like the one in the following photographs.

 The Clore Garden of Science is a unique, entirely outdoor science museum, the only one of its kind worldwide.